Haha... okay let’s actually answer this question so you can get benefits of doing daily kettelbell swings.

 Here are the rules:

 You'll need easier access to a kettlebell for this one.
-And you'll need to stategize how you'll get this done.
+And you'll need to strategize how you'll get this done.

 The goal is to force yourself to move more during the day.